 Wood furniture must be air-dried with the help of fans in a shaded and well-ventilated area.
 Furniture should not be exposed to direct sunlight, as it may cause wood to crack or distort.
 It’s also important to dry wood furniture slowly to avoid warping.
 This is because saturated wood expands when wet but shrinks when dry; if the process happens too quickly, warping will occur.
 Solid wood furniture is more resistant to water damage and can usually be salvaged.

 First, the entire surface must be clear of any dirt or mildew.
-Then the piece should be dried completely and re-glued where necessary.
+Then, the piece should be dried completely and re-glued where necessary.
 Don’t attempt to use force to open or close swollen doors or drawers.
 To help solve the problem, air should be allowed to circulate until the wood dries fully.

 Upholstered furniture that has been soaked in floodwater is usually not worth saving, as contaminants are very hard to remove.
 If you choose to restore heavily soaked upholstered furniture, professional restoration services are required.

-Upholstered furniture can sometimes be salvaged if it just came in contact with a small amount of clean water during the flooding.
+Upholstered furniture can sometimes be salvaged if it just comes in contact with a small amount of clean water during the flooding.
 In this case, separate upholstery fabrics and other colored items to prevent color bleeding, then completely dry the furniture to prevent mold or mildew.

 If The Furniture Is Dry